e18e/e18e/docs/blog/tinyglobby-migration.md

 Of course, `globby` and `fast-glob` are widely used, so you may question whether switching to `tinyglobby` just results in more dependencies rather than any savings once dependency deduplication is factored in.

-Fortunately, the community have been hard at work consolidating around the use of tinyglobby and reducing this problem.
+Fortunately, the community has been hard at work consolidating around the use of tinyglobby and reducing this problem.

 A whole raft of popular build tools now rely solely on tinyglobby for glob functionality: